flynn/flynn/README.md

 #### Scale

-To test out the router and scaling, turn up the web processes and add a route:
+To access the application, add some web processes using the `scale` command and a route with `route-add-http`:

 ```text
 flynn scale web=3